 Each person may experience different tooth cavity symptoms.
-In the early stages of tooth cavity formation, there may be no symptoms.
-A dentist, however is likely to see signs of early tooth decay and help to prevent the cavity from forming or getting worse.
+There may be no symptoms in the early stages of tooth cavity formation.
+A dentist, however, is likely to see signs of early tooth decay and help to prevent the cavity from forming or getting worse.

 As the tooth cavity gets larger, you may experience symptoms such as toothache, tooth sensitivity, pain when eating hot or cold foods and beverages, visible holes in teeth, or pus around the tooth and gums.